tbela99/gzip/ROADMAP.md

 ## High priority list

-1. Add data-position-location="pre" to inject elements after the < head >
-1. implement maxFileSize and limit in the cache expiration api
 1. do not cache partial request
 1. intercept partial requests and return response from cache
 1. merge multiple google font < link > tag